dannofield/Self-driving-car-Advanced/README.md

 I couldn't find a better solution, both have different approachs and I ended up using `color_transform()` .

+It works great with the project video but not with the challenges one.
+Here you can see the output of the color transform function and the sliding window algorithm struggling to find the right lines.

 ## Challenge Video Color Transform
 | Perspective transform | S channel Only |Sobel + thresholds | Combined | Yellow & White mask only|
 ------------ | ------------- | ------------- | ------------- | -------------